Hold Hands on a Tram

 Here’s a link to our stories so far

 3. Share a photo #womenholdinghands

 Please send us your photo of two women holding hands – on a tram, in a park, on the couch, in a paddock – anywhere that can be shared.
+Check out our album below of photos that have been shared.
 Ways to share include:

 - Celebrate Ageing Twitter using the hashtag: #womenholdinghands

 - Send via email to Alice’s Garage: email@example.com